MarlonCajamarca/Keras-LSTM-Trajectory-Prediction/README.md

 The resulting `train-test.h5` dataset will contain 2 HDF5 groups within it, named `train` and `test`, and they will be used later by training and inference scripts to train and validate trajectory forecasting models.

 Again, for the sake of completeness, you can download an already transformed dataset containing roughly 10 million trajectories from 12 different object classes.
 This dataset is ready for further train/evaluation tasks if you want to avoid steps 1, 2 and 3 of the workflow and go directly to step 4.
-The transformed dataset can be download [HERE!](https://drive.google.com/file/d/16OZnWe7Y0ie3gEHVEGR8GAb22cwJdMVJ/view?usp=sharing)
+The transformed dataset can be downloaded [HERE!](https://drive.google.com/file/d/16OZnWe7Y0ie3gEHVEGR8GAb22cwJdMVJ/view?usp=sharing)

 ### 4. Train and evaluate a Path Prediction LSTM-based neural model
 By using the `LSTM_trainer.py` script, the previously generated `train-test.h5` dataset jointly with a model configuration file `config_lstm.json` you can train your own custom LSTM-based Trajectory prediction model and fine-tune its hyperparameters at your convenience.

 In addition, in order to evaluate the trained models performance, the user can use the `evaluate_lstm.py` script using also the previously generated `train-test.h5` dataset and the model configuration file `config_lstm.json`.
 The `evaluate_lstm.py` script contains convenience methods for loading datasets, loading trained models and making inference with them.

+Due to private rights from my organization, I can not upload any models trained with their data.
+However, I have processed several videos taken by me for educational and testing purposes and trained a model from them.
+The trained .PB model is now open-source and available for testing on custom data.
+A GoogleDrive link to the pre-trained model can be downloaded [HERE!](https://drive.google.com/file/d/1u919FVbDhOH0zMJFnpksG8xo_a-t-Ovq/view?usp=sharing).
+Fell free to download and try it!

+However, this model was trained with meta-classes like CAR, TRUCKS, MOTORCYCLE, BYCYCLE, PEDESTRIAN, BUS, AUTO_RICKSHAW and others, so keep in mind that you need to evaluate if the model transfers well to your desider applications or consider to train from scratch a new model that will capture well the dynamics of the trajectory forecasting for your use cases.

 # Project Tools and Utilities